abundantRuby/STOCKBOT/README.md

 - Day 257: With $119.20, reinvest.
 - Day 321: With $124.55.
 Assume year ends.

-In this extremely basic scenario, the gain would be 24.55% in 0.88 years.
+In this very basic scenario, the gain would be 24.55% in 0.88 years.
 In a more realistic setting, with consistent investments and compounding, and a larger number of buy signals, the actual returns could surpass this figure.

-It's important to note that this data and average ROI is generated solely by the bot, without human intervention.
+It's important to note that this data and average ROI is generated only by the bot's decisions, and without human intervention.
 If desired, users can apply their own investment logic, including the use of stop prices.

 ## Other Information